-Name Date
+Nam e Date

-Department Chair
+Depa rtment Chair

-Annu perfo ual Activities Report, stu ormance in my department mentary is honest and ac ndent course ratings, my own nt, and other information I h curate to the best of my know h the faculty member, the Faculty a personal observations of faculty ave obtained.
-I hereby attest that this wledge, and that all opinions and are attributed to their sources.
+Annu perfo nal Activities Report, student rmance in my department mentary is honest and acc based on conversations with the faculty member, the Faculty ent course ratings, my own personal observations of faculty, and other information I have obtained.
+I hereby attest that the trate to the best of my knowledge, and that all opinions and I and are either my own or are attributed to their sources. nis

-Sig gnature of Chair
+Signature of Chair

-I. Commentary on teach ning
+I. Commentary on teach ng

 II.
-Commentary on profe essional activity
+Commentary on profe sional activity

 III.
-Commentary on servi ce
+Commentary on service)

 IV.
 Summary statement

-subm nission to the dean (Facu n, which my department chaulty Handbook §6.2.1.3).
-I (oregarding this evaluation to
+subm nission to the dean (Facu which my department chair has discussed with me prior to its y Handbook §6.2.1.3).
+I (do/ do not) intend to we garding this evaluation to the dean for my file.

 Facu lty Member's Signature Date